rycid/shortsify/README.md

 - Convert landscape videos to 9:16 vertical format
 - Background blurring effect for a professional look
 - Super simple UI.
-Literally just two buttons needed
+Literally just three buttons needed
 - Progress tracking so you know when it'll be done
 - No watermarks, no annoying logos, just your video
 - Free and open source